Lebowski89/blog/content/arrs/index.md

 Additionally, I set the auth method to external.
 Note:
    - I protect each instance with Authelia, making the built-in login redundant
-   - Do not do this if exposing services (i.e, via reverse proxy) without a SSO provider.
+   - Do not do this if exposing services (i.e, via reverse proxy) without a SSO provider, or some other means to prevent unwanted access.

 ***